BE-CH/ITU-BikeShare/README.md

-# BikeShare 2021 - Eksamensprojekt
+# BikeShare - ITU Exam project 2021
-## ITU ( Systematisk design af brugergrænseflader )
+### Course: Systematisk design af brugergrænseflader

 A small static bike rental service *prototype* written in HTML, CSS and Javascript.
 This repository has been used for the exam.
 The code is very basic and have been written in around 3 hours.